floss1138/dbDotCad/README.md

 The header row in a file created by ATTOUT would look like this if a badly designed block used the TITLE tag twice:

 HANDLE BLOCKNAME TITLE ATTRIBUTE1 ATTRIBUTE2 TITLE(1)

+It is possible to duplicate tag names in the same block but this is not valid formatting and duplicate tag strings appear red in the block attribute manager.

 Each field (attribute/key name) is separated by a tab.
 There is a column for each attribute from all selected blocks; data under each attribute/key that do not apply to a specific BLOCKNAME are indicated with